Charter and Bylaws

 10.1 Amendments directed by the Executive Committee

-• The APSR Secretariat shall draft amendments.
+• The APSR Secretariat draft amendments.

 10.2 Amendments suggested by other Committees or the APSR Secretariat

-• The APSR Secretariat shall draft amendments.
+• The APSR Secretariat drafts amendments.

 Back to Top